 We hope this website serves as your link to the exciting happenings in the City of Negaunee and guides you to the information you are seeking.

 The City of Negaunee, an equal opportunity employer, is seeking qualified applicants for a full-time Water/Sewer Distribution Crew Leader and a full-time Licensed Water/Operator Laborer within our Department of Public Works.
-We are also seeking a part-time Customer Service Representative position to work at City Hall.
+Job descriptions available HERE.

 Negaunee Master Plan Click HERE for information about the City's master plans.
 Plan drafts will be posted for public review at negauneemasterplan.org.